RoyOltmans/aqualin-mqtt-deamon/README.md

 sudo gatttool -b [01:02:03:04:09:B6 exmaple max] -I
 ```

-afterwards you get into a prompt, execute the following:
+Afterwards you get into a prompt, execute the following command:

 ```
 char-desc